yupengtang/Daily-AI-Trend-Reporter/README.md

 ## 📅 Start Date

 This project is configured to start generating content from July 30th, 2025.

+## 🔄 New Publishing Strategy

+### Weekly Schedule

+- **Monday-Friday**: Individual daily posts with latest research papers
+- **Saturday**: Batch generation of Monday-Friday daily posts
+- **Sunday**: Technical deep dive post with detailed code implementations

+### Technical Deep Dives

+Every Sunday, the system analyzes the week's research papers and selects the most frontier, attractive, and useful topic for a comprehensive technical deep dive.
+These posts include:

+- Detailed technical explanations
+- Complete Python code implementations with comprehensive comments
+- Real-world application examples
+- Mathematical formulations where relevant
+- Future research directions

+This new strategy ensures consistent content generation while providing valuable technical depth for readers interested in implementation details.